Wednesday 5th July, 11.05

 The Glass Box was set up three years ago and has evolved to become a digital space for business, education and the community.
 With the ever-expanding digital evolution and development of new technology, the Glass Box has helped Somerset libraries to integrate this into the modern library service.
 Olly will explain how it all started, what works well, what they have learnt along the way, and what’s next in the world of digital for Somerset libraries.

-As Digital Development Office for Somerset libraries I research, plan and deliver new technologies to Somerset libraries.
+As Digital Development Officer for Somerset libraries I research, plan and deliver new technologies to Somerset libraries.
 Having trained in technical theatre and worked at the Bristol Old Vic for many years, I moved in to the education sector to teach the new Coding curriculum; this has given me the skills I now uses to make Somerset libraries ready for their digital future.
 From Virtual Reality (VR) to Code Clubs, 3D printing to Raspberry Pi, my role covers it all, as well as creating business training opportunities and networking events.

 |A Virtual library vision for LJMU library